shamaleyte/openzeppelin.com/_jobs/Technical-Account-Manager.md

   <h3 class="job-description-title">Specifically, you will:</h3>
   <ul>
     <li><p>
-      Own relationship with OpenZeppelin client base which includes: increasing adoption of our products and services, responding to inquiries from existing and potential new customers, ensuring retention, and satisfaction.
+      Own relationship with OpenZeppelin client base which includes: responding to inquiries from existing and potential new customers, ensuring retention, and satisfaction.
     </p></li>
     <li><p>
       Establish a trusted relationship with each client and drive continued value of our products and services.
 Follow up and work to identify and/or develop up-sell opportunities.